LasmGratel/mod-compability-checker/README.md

 # mod-compability-checker
-Simple program that checks any mod that is client-side only
+Simple program that checks any client-side only mod